francorinque/francorinque/README.md

 # Hello, I am Franco Rinque

-<div align="center">full-stack web programmer with a focus on front-end design.
+<div align="center">full-stack web programmer with a focus on <b>front-end</b> design.
 I have always been interested in graphic design, and upon discovering web design, I realized that it is what excites me the most.</div>